yukaitung/lgdxrobot-docs/content/cloud/setup/launch.md

 ## Run

-You can run the application using `dotnet run` in below projects:
+You can run the application using `dotnet run` in the following projects:

 * LGDXRobotCloud.API
 * LGDXRobotCloud.UI
 * LGDXRobotCloud.Worker

+Alternatively, you can open the project with Visual Studio Code, switch to the **Run and Debug** tab, where you can choose to run all projects or run a single project individually.